David Morris (Whig politician): Death and legacy

 On 20 September 1864, Morris attended a ceremony at Llanelli to lay the foundation stone for a new Market Hall and the following day attended a meeting of the Carmarthenshire Agricultural Society.
 He retired as usual that evening but by morning was found to be seriously ill.
 Within a few days, he was dead.

 Upon his death, supporters and opponents alike praised his diligence as a member.
-His funeral at Carmarthen was reported to be the largest since the death of John Jones of Ystrad, a former MP for Carmarthenshire, in the 1840s.
+His funeral at Carmarthen was reported to be the largest since the death of John Jones of Ystrad, a former MP for Carmarthenshire, in 1842.
 A procession consisting of around eight hundred people accompanied the hearse from Morris's residence in King Street to the public cemetery.

 David Morris bequeathed substantial sums to charities, including £2000 to the poor of Carmarthen, £1000 to the poor of Llanelli and £500 to Carmarthen Infirmary.
 A David Morris Charity operated until the 1990s.
 The rest of his substantial fortune, said to amount to £250,000, was divided between his cousins, Thomas Charles Morris of Bryn Myrddyn and William Morris of Cwm.
 William Morris succeeded him as MP for Carmarthen Boroughs.